openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

    - If you don't see the information above, your PATH variables may be configured incorrectly.
 Check if you have typed the correct <INSTALL_DIR> or check if you are trying to activate in the correct directory.
    - If you added it to a `.bashrc` file, make sure that the command is correctly written and the file is found in the `~/.bashrc` folder.

-## Verify if OpenVINO is correctly installed
+## Verify that OpenVINO is correctly installed

 * For Python developers, to verify if OpenVINO is correctly installed, use the following command:
    ```sh